eraofchaos/eraofchaos.github.io/units/Beholder.md

  **Unit Soul:** [ Beholder](/Items/unt_54/)

  **Unit description:** Mind Control: Immobilizes enemies and makes them lose HP over time

+ **Unit second description :** Incredible opener.
+Weakens enemies at the beginning for an easier victory

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.